Achievable logoAchievable logo

 y=3/5

-First, adjust the fractions to have a common denominator.
-It’s often best to find the least common multiple (LCM) and use that, but any common multiple will work.
-In this case we’ll use 12, which means we need to adjust the first two terms.
+First, rewrite each term so all fractions have a common denominator.
+It’s often best to use the least common multiple (LCM), but any common multiple works.
+Here, we’ll use 12, so we need to adjust the first two terms.

 3y/2∗6/6=18y/12